 Government oversight reveals widespread issues in Pennsylvania’s nursing homes.
 A 2022 federal investigation of just 20 facilities uncovered 586 violations, including life safety deficiencies and issues with infection control.

 Pennsylvania state inspectors conduct hundreds of investigations monthly.
-In January 2022 alone, they completed 497 inspections across 340 nursing homes, with 390 of these being complaint investigations, where families or staff reported suspected problems.
+In January 2022 alone, they completed 497 inspections across 340 nursing homes, including 390 complaint investigations in which families or staff reported suspected problems.
 However, a 2023 report by the U.S. Senate Special Committee on Aging revealed that nearly one-third of nursing homes nationwide were behind on their required annual inspections, and roughly one in nine had gone two years or more without one.

 The state regularly issues significant financial penalties for violations, reflecting ongoing patterns of substandard care throughout Pennsylvania’s long-term care system.
-U.S. nursing homes received nearly 95,000 health citations in 2023, highlighting how widespread compliance problems have become across the industry.
+U.S. nursing homes received nearly 95,000 health citations in 2023, highlighting the widespread nature of compliance problems across the industry.

 What Are the Types of Nursing Home Abuse in Pennsylvania?

-Elder abuse in Pennsylvania nursing homes takes several distinct forms, each with serious consequences for residents’ health and well-being:
+Elder abuse in Pennsylvania nursing homes takes several distinct forms:

 Physical Abuse involves the use of force that causes bodily injury, pain, or impairment.
 This includes hitting, slapping, pushing, kicking, misuse of restraints, or any form of physical coercion.